Fabrice000/D4rkC4rl/docs/writeups/SADC_NextGenCyber_CTF/osint.md

 ![Target ](img/Image.jpg)

 we are an image so let make a image search with google

 ![Result ](img/agent009.png)

 you can see that we don't need to say anything google IA tell us where is and the flag will be `SADC{Sheikh Zayed}`

-### Agent 009 found!!!
+### Agent 009 found

 ## Agent 007 [100pts]